-In Satellite Radio mode (if equipped), press $\blacktriangle$ / $\checkmark$ to enter TEXT MODE and scroll through the current song title, artist, channel category and Sirius Long Channel Name .
+In Satellite Radio mode (if equipped), press \blacktriangle / \blacktriangledown to enter TEXT MODE and scroll through the current song title, artist, channel category and Sirius Long Channel Name .

 In TEXT MODE, sometimes the display text requires additional text to be displayed.
-When the ">" indicator is active press SEEK $\blacktriangleright$ to view the additional display text.
-When the "<" indicator is active press $\triangleleft$ SEEK to view to the previous display text.
+When the ">" indicator is active press SEEK \blacktriangleright to view the additional display text.
+When the "<" indicator is active press \blacktriangleleft SEEK to view to the previous display text.

-In CATEGORY MODE, press $\checkmark$ / $\checkmark$ to scroll through the list of available Sirius channel Categories (Pop, Rock, News, etc.).
-Refer to Catetory Mode under Menu for further information.Satellite radio is available only in the continental United States.
+In CATEGORY MODE, press \triangle / ∇ to scroll through the list of available Sirius channel Categories (Pop, Rock, News, etc.).
+Refer to Catetory Mode under Menu for further information.
+Satellite radio is available only in the continental United States with a valid SIRIUS radio subscription.